cparo/sparsestream/README.md

 is likely to contain a substantial amount of "empty" space.

 ### sparseencode
-Reads from a file and writes a sparse-encoded stream to stdout.
+Takes a file (or "-", to indicate stdin) as input and writes a sparse-encoded stream to stdout.

 ### sparsedecode
-Reads a sparse-encoded stream from stdin and decodes it as a sparse file at the specified path.
+Reads a sparse-encoded stream from stdin and decodes it as a sparse file at the specified path (or to stdout if "-" is specified as the output path, in which case the "sparse" chunks will be output as 4KiB sequences of zeros).

 ### sparsefilter
 Reads from a file and writes a sparse version of it at the specified path,